RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 <img src="/assets/raspberry-pi-analog-TV.jpg" width="400" align="right">
 #### Analog TV
 Don't laugh: I still have an old analog TV in my living room.
 It's only twelve years old and it still works.
-Since every Raspberry Pi comes with an old-fashioned RCA video output, analog TVs are useful again.
+Since Raspberry Pi comes with an old-fashioned RCA video output, analog TVs are useful again.

 Here's Raspberry Pi running with my old analog TV as a monitor.
 Reminds me of the Commodore 64 days!